noxer/gops/README.md

 Open an issue in this repository.
 Make sure you include information about the used operating system and terminal.

 ### Does GoPS support shell XYZ?
 No idea.
 I've tested it with `bash` in a GNOME-Terminal.
 It probably works with `zsh` as well.
+Feel free to try it and let me know.

 ### How do I write plugins for GoPS?
 That is pretty easy.
 There is an `example.go` file in the `segments/` folder with a skeleton for a segment.
 You basically add as many segments as you wish to the provided list of segments and return it.
 Make sure you add your custom package to import list of the `main.go` file and call your `Add` function in the `main` function.
 Each segment defines a foreground and background color.
 If two consecutive segments have the same background color, a small separator in the foreground color is added, otherwise the full separator is inserted.